sot001/docker-ansible/README.md

-Simply a base image with python installed
+Simply a base image with python and ansible installed